zalando-nakadi/fahrschein/README.md

         .build();
 ```

-`PublishingRetryStrategy.FULL` To retry the entire batch regardless of which events in the batch have failed
+* `PublishingRetryStrategies.ALL` to retry the entire batch regardless of which events in the batch have failed.
-`PublishingRetryStrategy.PARTIAL` (default) To retry the events within a batch that have failed or been aborted
+* `PublishingRetryStrategies.FAILED_ONLY` (default) to retry only the events within a batch that have failed.
+This is
+the recommended default for Nakadi clients, but there is a potential edge case, where within publishing of one batch
+Nakadi may recover, therefore the ordering guarantee for one partition may be potentially be broken.
+* `PublishingRetryStrategies.ALL_FROM_FIRST_FAILURE` to retry the events within a batch, starting with the first failure.
+This strategy trades off write amplification with better order guarantees for the aforementioned edge case.
-`PublishingRetryStrategy.NONE` No retry
+* `PublishingRetryStrategies.NONE` No retry

+You may also provide your own `PublishingRetryStrategy` implementation.

 ## OAuth support